-For egg rolls: Mix together egg roll filling ingredients and season to taste with Taco Seasoning.
-Place 1 egg roll wrapper in front of you on a flat surface.
-Wet the edges of the wrapper with a small amount of water on your finger.
-Place about 2 Tbsp. of filling in the middle of the wrap and fold the nearest corner over the filling and pull back to make a tight roll.
+For egg rolls: In a large bowl, mix together avocado, bell pepper, chicken, cheddar cheese, Monterey Jack cheese, corn, cilantro, and Taco Seasoning.
+Place an egg roll wrapper on a flat surface with one corner pointing towards you.
+Dip your finger in water and lightly wet the edges of the wrapper.
+Place 2 Tbsp. of filling in the middle of the wrapper and fold the nearest corner over the filling and pull back to make a tight roll.
 Fold the side corners toward the center and roll forward till you have a neat egg roll.
 Repeat with the rest of your wrappers.
 Avoid stacking filled rolls because the wrappers will begin to stick together.

-Heat frying pan with about 1 inch of oil.
-Once hot, carefully place a few egg rolls at a time in the pan and fry until golden brown, about 2 min. per side.
-Remove and place on a plate lined with paper towels or a wire rack to keep rolls crispy.
+In a large skillet, heat 1-inch of oil over medium-high heat to 345 degrees.
+Carefully place a few egg rolls at a time in the skillet and fry until golden brown, about 2 min. per side.
+Remove from oil and place on a plate lined with paper towels.

 Use any leftover filling to make Southwestern quesadillas.
 Make egg rolls ahead of time and fry just before serving.
 Alternatively, freeze and fry whenever you get a craving!